cobaltspeech/sdk-luna/README.md

 The documentation here is generated using the excellent static-site generator, [Hugo](https://gohugo.io).
 The hugo-template in use is [docuapi](https://themes.gohugo.io/docuapi/).
-The content is authored in the `docs/content` folder, and hugo-generated static website is stored in the `public` folder.
+The content is authored in the `docs-src/content` folder, and hugo-generated static website is stored in the `docs` folder.

 You can download the latest hugo binary from the [release